-From January 19th 2013, all new driving licenses issued across the EU are in the form of a plastic "credit card," with a standard European format and tougher security protection.
+All new driving licences issued across the EU are in the form of a plastic "credit card," with a standard European format and tougher security protection.

-Licenses issued prior to January 2013 are not affected, but will be changed to the new format at the time of renewal or at the latest by 2033.
+Licences issued prior to January 2013 will be changed to the new format at the time of renewal or at the latest by 2033.

 Will a driving licence issued in one Member State be recognised in other Member States?
 I am an Irish citizen holding an Irish driving licence.
 I will get married later this year and plan to take up residence in Portugal with my Portuguese husband.
 Will I have to obtain a Portuguese driving licence when I move to Portugal or will the authorities recognise my Irish licence?